• Skip to primary navigation

 I recommend storing the cookies in the freezer to keep their crispy texture.

-*xanthan gum makes the dough easier to roll out and creates a crispier cookie texture, however the recipe works without it too
+*xanthan gum makes the dough easier to roll out and creates a crispier cookie texture, however the recipe works without it.

-**baking time will vary depending on the thickness of the dough, how large the cookies are and how cold the cookie dough is.
-I highly recommend cooking just a few cookies in the first batch to check the bake time
+**baking time will vary depending on the thickness of the dough, how large the cookies are, how cold the cookie dough is and the material of your baking sheet.
+I highly recommend cooking just a few cookies in the first batch to check the bake time.
+Once the cookies have cooled, if they are not as crispy as you want then you can place them back in the oven and bake another 3-5 minutes to crisp.

 Did you make this recipe?